riccardotorre/DNNLikelihood_dev/docs/_build/html/_sources/likelihood.rst.txt

 .. image:: figs/toy_likelihood_figure_par_0.png
     :class: with-shadow
-    :scale: 50
+    :scale: 54

 .. image:: figs/toy_likelihood_figure_par_5.png
     :class: with-shadow
-    :scale: 50
+    :scale: 54

-And saves two files, whose path is stored in the :attr:`Likelihood.figures_list <DNNLikelihood.Likelihood.figures_list>`.
+And saves two files, whose paths are stored in the :attr:`Likelihood.figures_list <DNNLikelihood.Likelihood.figures_list>`.
 One could also optionally choose a different central value for the parameters that are kept fixed by passing an argument ``pars_init`` to the :meth:`Likelihood.plot_logpdf_par <DNNLikelihood.Likelihood.plot_logpdf_par>` method.